Arun-913/bidding-web-app/README.md

   node dist/bin.js
 ```

-### Test the backend with vitest ans supertest library
+### Test the backend with vitest and supertest library

 Go to the project directory